New Mexico: Statehood

-New Mexico has received large amounts of federal government spending on major military and research institutions in the state.
-It is home to three Air Force bases, the White Sands Missile Range, and the federal research laboratories Los Alamos National Laboratory and Sandia National Laboratories.
-The state's population grew rapidly after World War II, nearly doubling between 1940 and 1960; by 2000, residents numbered over 1.8 million from roughly 532,000 in 1940.
+As a legacy of the Second World War, New Mexico continues to receive large amounts of federal government spending on major military and research institutions.
+In addition to the White Sands Missile Range, the state hosts three U.S. Air Force bases that were established or expanded during the war.
 While the high military presence brought considerable investment, it has also been the center of controversy; on May 22, 1957, a B-36 accidentally dropped a nuclear bomb 4.5 miles from the control tower while landing at Kirtland Air Force Base in Albuquerque; only its conventional "trigger" detonated.
+The Los Alamos National Laboratory and Sandia National Laboratories, two of the nation's leading federal scientific research facilities, originated from the Manhattan Project.
+The focus on high technology is still a top priority of the state, to the extent that it became a center for unidentified flying objects, especially following the 1947 Roswell incident.